matwilso/boxLCD/README.md

 # boxLCD 📟
 ## *box2D physics with low-res binarized rendering*

+By itself, I don't think this is the most interesting problem.
+But if we can't master this, I don't think we have a chance at tackling harder domains.
+I think the analogy with MNIST is good.
+This is just for quickly iterating on ideas so that you can deploy them on tasks you actually care about.

+I do think this class of models is important for robotics.

 The aim of this project is to accelerate progress in [learned simulator and world model research](link to my post), by providing a testbed that enables us to develop useful approaches, but with much quicker iteration speed and smaller computational budgets.